How Long Will An RV Battery Run The Furnace? + Calculations

 By the time you wake up in the morning, the average time the RV batteries can actually run the RV furnace before being damaged might even be half what was calculated.

-My suggestion would be to take half the hours that were calculated just to be on the safe side.
+I recommend taking half the hours that were calculated just to be on the safe side.

 It might seem like overkill, and after using your furnace for a couple of days, you’ll get a better idea of the actual run time.